leomrtns/tauari/README.md

 phylogenetic library in C.
 Very beta at the moment.
 Empty, to be precise.

 **tauari** is the name of an endangered Brazilian timber tree.
 Tree &#8594; towa-ree &#8594; tauari.

+### Dependencies

+* python development package (with the API python/C library).
+Installed with your python conda installation or as `python-dev` from linux.
+* `automake`, the `check` unit test framework, and `zlib` are required for installing the lowlevel `biomcmc-lib`.
+* python > 3.6 and a C compiler, e.g. `gcc`
+* The lowlevel phylogenetic library [biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib), which should be included here
+(it will be compiled as well).
+For a more up-to-date list you may need to check the conda/docker files once they are complete.

 # Installation